Advertiser Disclosure

 Additionally, Square’s flat-rate pricing, while easy to understand, is relatively expensive once you’re processing over $10K/month, which is when you might think about switching to a provider of full merchant accounts.

-• You want to take MOTO payments without paying a monthly fee
+• Businesses that want to take MOTO payments without paying a monthly fee

-• Your business processes under $10K/month, and you want payment processing that includes loads of free features
+• Businesses processing under $10K/month that want payment processing with loads of free features

 Get Started With Square